-The Fund is registered with the Luxembourg Trade and Companies Register under number B 230397.
-The Articles of Incorporation were published in the Recueil Electronique des Sociétés et Associations of the Grand Duchy of Luxembourg on 21 December 2018.
+The Fund is registered with the Luxembourg Trade and Companies Register under number B 243316.
+The Articles of Incorporation will be published in the RESA, Recueil Electronique des Société et Associations.

 Neither delivery of the Prospectus nor anything stated herein should be taken to imply that any information contained herein is correct as of any time subsequent to the date hereof.
 The Prospectus does not constitute an offer to sell or a solicitation of an offer to buy any Shares in any jurisdiction in which such offer, solicitation or sale would be unlawful or to any person to whom it is unlawful to make such offer, solicitation or sale.